-For many students, receiving their ATAR results will prompt a rethink of their university and subject choice.
-More than 25,000 students are expected to change their UAC preferences between receiving their ATAR and the change of preferences closing date.
+When you receive your ATAR, you may have the urge to rethink your university or study area of choice.
+Usually, over 25,000 students change their UAC preferences between receiving their ATAR and the change of preferences closing date.

-Your dreams and goals won’t disappear if you don't reach that elusive mark.
-After a year of study, your university results are what really counts – not your ATAR.
+Your dreams and goals will not disappear if you don't reach that elusive mark.
+After a year of study, your university results are what counts – not your ATAR.
 Follow your passions and interests, and success and fulfilment will follow too.

-It's common for students to become so fixated on the ATAR that they lose sight of the big picture.
-Academic life at university is important, but you stand to gain so much more from the next three to five years than book knowledge alone.
+It's common to become fixated on your ATAR that they lose sight of the big picture.

-Once you've added in your ideal preferences, look at where you would most like to study rather than what you'll study.
+Once you have added in your ideal preferences, look at where you want to study rather than what you will study.
 Think about campus locations and what transport and accommodation arrangements you’ll need to make.

-University is an important time in your life where you’ll be allowed to make valuable connections and engage in student life with other like-minded people.
-If ultimately you're offered a place in a course that wasn’t your first preference, you can still reap the benefits and engage in the wider student experience on offer until you make the change to your preferred course.
+University is a significant phase in your life, where you will make life-long connections.
+Ultimately, if you are offered a place in a course that wasn’t your first preference, you can still reap the benefits and enjoy your student experience until you are able to transfer into your preferred degree.

 After one year of study, you can then apply to transfer and look at having those subjects credited to your new degree.
 This isn't unusual – up to 30 percent of students at the University transfer their degrees during their time with us.
 This is a good option if you’re applying for a competitive double degree.

-UAC preferences are designed to benefit students so that every student has the opportunity to list their dream course and still include options that are more realistically attainable.
+UAC preferences are designed to benefit students so that every student has the opportunity to list their dream course and also include options as a fallback.

-Each UAC applicant can list up to five preferences across institutions, and they will be assessed based on ATAR achievement and if there are any additional admissions criteria.
+You can list up to five preferences across institutions, and you'll be assessed based on the ATAR you achieve, and if there are any additional admissions criteria.

 Every preference is an opportunity to gain admission into university – the more options you have, the more chances you have of securing a place.
 But on average students only list one or two preferences on their UAC application.

-Start with your top course and include others that are similar and interest you.
-Select courses with a guaranteed ATAR that you have achieved, or if they don't have a guaranteed ATAR, look at including courses that previous year's ATAR is within reach.
+Start with your top degree and include others that are similar and interest you.
+Select degrees with a guaranteed ATAR that you have achieved, or if they don't have a guaranteed ATAR, look at including degrees that previous year's ATAR is within reach.

-A lot of students believe that you have a lower chance of getting into a course if it is further down your preferences list, which isn’t the case.
-You'll receive an offer for the first course in your list that you are eligible for.
+A lot of students believe that you have a lower chance of getting into a course if it is further down your preferences list, which is not the case.
+You will receive an offer for the first course in your list that you are eligible for.

 While not all courses or institutions have places available in the later rounds, take full advantage of your application and reshuffle your preferences to be considered for an additional offer in later rounds.